 - Turn mixer on low to incorporate the powdered sugar with the cream cheese and butter.

 - Then cream the mixture on medium high for one minute.

 - Add Kahlua, or vanilla extract.
 Mix to combine.

-- At the very end, add espresso powder and stir to combine.
+- Add the espresso powder and mix.

 - Store macarons in the fridge, in an air tight container for up to 5 days, and in the freezer for about 1 month.